Ruaneri-Portela/Romanization-For-Amazon-Music/README.md

 Server:
 Python, Flash and KAKASI

 Kakasi is a transliteration software in C, it is used as our backend to convert the hiragana, katakana and kanji into romanji...
-More information at http://kakasi.namazu.org/index.html.en
+More information at http://kakasi.namazu.org/index.html.en or https://github.com/loretoparisi/kakasi

 # 🇧🇷
 "Nossa que maneiro... letras no serviço de streaming ... queria cantar! mas não sei nada da escrita nipponica..."
 SEUS PROBLEMAS ACABARAM, ao menos no Amazon Music!